Murad-code/ecommerce-payload-cms/README.md

 3. **Admin Panel**: Changes to collections, fields, and globals are reflected immediately in the admin panel
 4. **Database**: Use `push: true` in development for automatic schema updates (never in production!)

+### Admin Panel Column Preferences

+The admin panel allows you to customize which columns are displayed in collection list views.
+These preferences are saved per user and persist across sessions.

+**How to Customize Columns:**

+1. Navigate to any collection in the admin panel (e.g., Orders, Products, Users)
+2. In the list view, click the column selector icon (usually in the top-right of the table)
+3. Select or deselect columns to show/hide them
+4. Reorder columns by dragging them
+5. Your preferences are automatically saved to your user account

+**How It Works:**

+- **Default Columns**: Each collection has default columns defined in code (via `admin.defaultColumns` in collection config)
+- **User Preferences**: When you customize columns, your preferences are saved in the `payload-preferences` collection in the database
+- **Persistence**: Your column preferences are linked to your user account and will persist after page refreshes
+- **Per User**: Each admin user can have their own column preferences for each collection
+- **URL State**: Column state is also stored in the URL, allowing you to share specific column configurations via direct links

+**Note**: You don't need to modify code to change columns - all customization is done through the admin panel UI.
+The `defaultColumns` setting in code only determines the initial columns shown to new users or when preferences are reset.

 ## Production

 ### Building for Production